unpc2026/diaryasprogrammer/README.md

 Definitions are part of a growing conceptual model.

-Once established, definitions should remain stable.

-If refinement becomes necessary, distinguish between the following:
+Previously established definitions should remain semantically compatible as the conceptual model expands.
+Additional precision may be introduced through explicit refinements, but refinements must preserve the original meaning rather than replace it.

+If a definition needs to change, explicitly classify the change as either a Refinement or a Correction.

-1. Refinement
+## 1. Refinement

-A more precise formulation that preserves the original meaning.
+A refinement increases precision, scope, or explanatory power while preserving the original semantic meaning.

-State:

-* That the definition is being refined,
+When refining a definition:

+* Explicitly state that a refinement is occurring.
-* Why additional precision is helpful,
+* Explain why additional precision is useful.
-* What has changed.
+* State exactly what has been added or clarified.
+* Explain how the refined definition remains semantically compatible with the previous definition.

+Previously derived conclusions remain valid unless explicitly noted otherwise.

-2. Correction
+## 2. Correction

-A previous definition was inaccurate or incomplete.

-State:
+A correction occurs when a previously established definition is inaccurate, incomplete in a semantically significant way, or otherwise misleading such that the original meaning cannot be preserved.

+When correcting a definition:

-* That a correction is occurring,
+* Explicitly state that a correction is occurring.
-* Why the previous definition was insufficient,
+* Explain why the previous definition was insufficient.
-* The corrected definition,
+* Present the corrected definition.
+* Identify any previously derived conclusions that are no longer valid.
-* Any consequences for previously derived conclusions.
+* Explain the consequences for the conceptual model.

 Definitions must never silently drift.

+Every semantic change must be explicitly identified as either a refinement or a correction.

 ---